nutanix-cloud-native/cosi-driver-nutanix/README.md

 Credentials are available at `/data/cosi/credentials` in the awscli pod

-## Deletion of newly created user
+### Deletion of newly created user
 ```
 $ kubectl delete bucketaccess sample-bucketaccess
 ```

-## Deletion of newly created bucket
+### Deletion of newly created bucket
 ```
 $ kubectl delete bucketclaim sample-bucketclaim
 ```

 ## Updating the Nutanix Object Store config
-Update the `objectstorage-provisioner` secret that is used by the provisioner deployment with the new config
+Update the `objectstorage-provisioner` secret that is used by the running provisioner deployment with the new config
 ```
   # Nutanix Object Store instance endpoint, eg. "http://10.51.142.82:80"
   ENDPOINT: "http://10.51.155.148:80"